dantesabatier/Foundation/README.md

 <?php

 $person = new Person();
-$names = $person->valueForKeyPath('addresses.city.name');
+$names = $person->valueForKeyPath("addresses.city.name");
-// addresses is a to-many relationship (of Person), city is a to-one relationship (of Address) and name is an attribute (of City), then for instance the result would be ['Veracruz', 'Ciudad de México']
+// addresses is a to-many relationship (of Person), city is a to-one relationship (of Address) and name is an attribute (of City), then for instance the result would be ["Veracruz", "Ciudad de México"]
 ```

 - KVO (Key-Value Observing), a mechanism that allows objects to be notified of property changes specific to other objects.